ricetech/groupifier/api.md

 - All data is transmitted in JSON for responses and POSTS.
 GET uses URL parameters.
 - All requests should be authenticated using a Firebase token.
-The token should be added in the "Authentication" header of requests.
+The token should be added in the "Authorization" header of requests.

 ## Session Endpoint (for the host)